 His latest release is Couchville Sessions.

-The video below is of You’ll Never Leave Harlan Alive, recorded as part of the BBC program Transatlantic Sessions.
+The video below is of You’ll Never Leave Harlan Alive, recorded (with Karen Mattheson) as part of the BBC program Transatlantic Sessions.